TrudAX/denistrunin-blog/src/posts/integration-outboundsftp/index.md

 To do this, we need to create a [class](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVExternalIntegrationSamples/AxClass/DEVIntegTutorialExportBulkOnhandPricesQuery.xml) that extends **DEVIntegExportBulkBase**.
 The code for this class contains the following blocks:

-A method that defines the initial query and settings, providing default values that can be overridden by the user:
+A method that defines the initial query and settings, providing default values(that can be overridden by the user):

 ```csharp
 class DEVIntegTutorialExportBulkOnhandPricesQuery extends DEVIntegExportBulkBase